UK agrees to hand over Imran Farooq murder evidence to Pakistan

 Additional Attorney General Sajjad Bhatti presented the “acceptance letter” before the Islamabad High Court on Tuesday.
 Toby Cadman, the counsel for the Pakistan government in London, took letter with him to Pakistan and was present in the court when the letter was placed before the court.

-Toby Cadman told this reporter: “Following a request for Mutual Legal Assistance to transfer evidence relevant to the murder inquiry into the death of Dr Imran Farooq, the prosecution in Pakistan has received from the United Kingdom Central Authority (UKCA) an acceptance letter confirming the transfer of evidence in the possession of the UK Authorities.”
+Toby Cadman told this reporter: “Following a request for Mutual Legal Assistance to transfer evidence relevant to the murder inquiry into the death of Dr Imran Farooq, the prosecution in Pakistan has received from the United Kingdom Central Authority (UKCA) an acceptance letter confirming the transfer of evidence in the possession of the UK authorities.” experts said the satellite images show the attackers had detailed knowledge of which tanks and machinery to hit within the sprawling Saudi oil processing facility at Abqaiq to cripple production.

-Cadman confirmed that he had travelled to Pakistan to deliver the letter of acceptance and evidence and to attend the high court hearings.
+It concluded the weekend attack on Saudi oil facilities was launched from Iranian soil and cruise missiles were involved, a US official told AFP.The official, who declined to be identified, said the United States was gathering evidence about the attack to present to the international community, notably European allies, at the UN General Assembly next week.

-He added: “This clearly demonstrates the level of cooperation between the two states and is a significant step forward in the fight against serious and organised crime.”
-An application was made day before yesterday in the Islamabad High Court to seek a period of time to present the evidence obtained from the UK authorities, collected as part of their investigations into the murder of Imran Farooq, and for an officer of the Metropolitan Police Service to produce the evidence and provide his statement on the investigation.
-Writing on behalf of Secretary of the State, the UK Central Authority official confirmed that Pakistan requested for assistance dated on 21st February 2019 by Sikandar Hayat of the Ministry of Interior.
+Asked if Washington was certain that the missiles had been launched from Iranian soil, the official answered: “Yes.”
+The UK has not yet attributed responsibility for the attack.

 Additional Attorney General Sajjad Bhatti presented the “acceptance letter” before the Islamabad High Court on Tuesday.
 Toby Cadman, the counsel for the Pakistan government in London, took letter with him to Pakistan and was present in the court when the letter was placed before the court.

-Toby Cadman told this reporter: “Following a request for Mutual Legal Assistance to transfer evidence relevant to the murder inquiry into the death of Dr Imran Farooq, the prosecution in Pakistan has received from the United Kingdom Central Authority (UKCA) an acceptance letter confirming the transfer of evidence in the possession of the UK Authorities.”
+Toby Cadman told this reporter: “Following a request for Mutual Legal Assistance to transfer evidence relevant to the murder inquiry into the death of Dr Imran Farooq, the prosecution in Pakistan has received from the United Kingdom Central Authority (UKCA) an acceptance letter confirming the transfer of evidence in the possession of the UK authorities.” experts said the satellite images show the attackers had detailed knowledge of which tanks and machinery to hit within the sprawling Saudi oil processing facility at Abqaiq to cripple production.

-Cadman confirmed that he had travelled to Pakistan to deliver the letter of acceptance and evidence and to attend the high court hearings.
+It concluded the weekend attack on Saudi oil facilities was launched from Iranian soil and cruise missiles were involved, a US official told AFP.The official, who declined to be identified, said the United States was gathering evidence about the attack to present to the international community, notably European allies, at the UN General Assembly next week.

-He added: “This clearly demonstrates the level of cooperation between the two states and is a significant step forward in the fight against serious and organised crime.”
-An application was made day before yesterday in the Islamabad High Court to seek a period of time to present the evidence obtained from the UK authorities, collected as part of their investigations into the murder of Imran Farooq, and for an officer of the Metropolitan Police Service to produce the evidence and provide his statement on the investigation.
-Writing on behalf of Secretary of the State, the UK Central Authority official confirmed that Pakistan requested for assistance dated on 21st February 2019 by Sikandar Hayat of the Ministry of Interior.
+Asked if Washington was certain that the missiles had been launched from Iranian soil, the official answered: “Yes.”
+The UK has not yet attributed responsibility for the attack.